 The Department of Sociology, Anthropology, and Health Administration and Policy at UMBC offers a graduate program leading to a Master of Arts in Applied Sociology.
 The degree program in Applied Sociology emphasizes the “practical side” of sociology and the acquisition of analytic skills to prepare students for employment in many professional settings, including public and private organizations involved in social research, social policy, and program development.
-Program foci include sociology of health; sociology of aging; selected areas of diversity, gender, and culture; and applied research methods.
-Graduates of the program work at the Center for Medicare and Medicaid Services (CMS), the Social Security Administration (SSA), the National Institutes of Health (NIH), the National Institute of Aging (NIA), the Bureau of the Census (BOC), the Maryland Department of Health and Mental Hygiene (DHMH), medical school and university research centers, non-profit organizations, and private research organizations.
+Program foci include sociology of health, illness, and medicine; aging and the life course; selected areas of diversity, gender, and culture; and applied research methods.
+Graduates of the program work at the Center for Medicare and Medicaid Services (CMS), the Social Security Administration (SSA), the National Institutes of Health (NIH), the National Institute of Aging (NIA), the Bureau of the Census (BOC), the Maryland Department of Health (MDH), medical school and university research centers, nonprofit organizations, and private research organizations.

 A number of assistantships are available in the department and elsewhere on and off campus.
 Assistantships require 10 to 20 hours of work per week and provide tuition remission, health insurance, and a stipend.
 Assistantships are assigned on a competitive basis.